JetBlue is cutting unprofitable routes and leaving 5 cities

 In a statement to CBS News, the airline said its removal of certain routes will reduce "the chance of delays for our customers."
 The cuts will also free up aircraft to fly more profitable routes.

-It also cited limited aircraft as a driver of the route cuts.
-About a dozen Airbus aircraft remain grounded over issues with their Pratt and Whitney engines, which are currently undergoing inspection.
+JetBlue also cited limited aircraft as a driver of the route cuts.
+About a dozen Airbus aircraft remain grounded over issues with their Pratt & Whitney engines, which are currently undergoing inspection.

+"These moves will allow us to redeploy our fleet to increase frequencies on well-performing routes from JetBlue's focus cities while continuing to increase crucial ground time for our aircraft, reducing the chance of delays for our customers," Dave Jehn, JetBlue's vice president of network planning and airline partnerships, said in an internal memo viewed by CBS News.
+"The changes will also help us during a time when aircraft availability is limited — particularly with some of our aircraft grounded due to Pratt & Whitney GTF engine inspections."

+In addition to exiting two U.S. cities, the airline will also leave Bogotá, Colombia; Quito, Ecuador; and Lima, Peru.

 - Los Angeles to Las Vegas